Ford Motor Company’s Mission Statement & Vision Statement: An Analysis

-Ford Motor Company corporate vision statement, corporate mission statement, automobile business strategic management case study analysis
+Ford mission statement, vision statement, automobile business purpose, goals, objectives, motor company strategies case study analysis

 A Ford Focus ST-R at the 2011 Washington, D.C.
 Auto Show.
 Ford Motor Company’s corporate mission statement and corporate vision statement depict the company’s drive for leadership and improved performance in the global automotive industry.
 (Photo: Public Domain)

 Ford Motor Company’s mission statement and vision statement focus on product effectiveness and business leadership in the automotive industry.
 The company’s strategic position as a major player in the global automobile market is linked to the fulfillment of the corporate mission and corporate vision.
-Ford’s corporate mission aims to benefit target customers through mobility.
+Ford’s mission statement aims to benefit target customers through mobility.
 The company’s products are designed to address mobility needs and issues in the transportation sector.
-On the other hand, Ford’s corporate vision focuses on achieving top performance in the industry, considering competition and other variables.
-The company competes against Toyota, General Motors, Tesla, Volkswagen, Hyundai/Kia, Nissan, Honda, and other manufacturers.
-This market condition imposes strong competitive rivalry, as shown in the Porter’s Five Forces Analysis of Ford Motor Company.
-The company’s corporate vision and mission statements influence strategic management decisions for enhancing business performance despite the challenges present in the automotive industry.
+On the other hand, Ford’s vision statement focuses on achieving top performance in the industry despite competition.
+The company competes with Toyota, General Motors, Tesla, Volkswagen, Hyundai/Kia, Nissan, Honda, and other manufacturers.
+This market condition indicates the strong competitive rivalry shown in the Five Forces analysis of Ford Motor Company.
+The company’s corporate vision and mission statements influence strategic management decisions for overcoming challenges in the automotive industry.

 Ford’s corporate mission statement and corporate vision statement guide the enterprise’s organizational development.
 Policies and strategies for various business areas interpret how these statements apply to automotive operational effectiveness.
 For example, Ford’s operations management and productivity measures apply strategic management interpretations of the vision statement and mission statement, specific to decision areas of operations, such as product design and human resource management.

-Ford’s corporate mission is “to make people’s lives better by making mobility accessible and affordable.”
-This mission statement focuses on moving people, which is a basic function expected in automobiles and the transportation sector.
-Such emphasis on mobility indicates the purpose of Ford’s business in society.
-As one of the biggest players in the international market, the company aims to make people’s transportation more effective.
-The following are the main components of Ford’s corporate mission statement:
+Ford’s mission statement is “to make people’s lives better by making mobility accessible and affordable.”
+This corporate mission focuses on moving people, which is a basic function expected in automobiles and the transportation sector.
+The following are the main components of Ford’s mission statement:

 1. Make people’s lives better